Reading

 Hints

-1. Create a new RMarkdown Document (possibly starting with the template in File -> New File -> R Markdown
+1. Create a new Quarto Document (possibly starting with the template in File -> New File -> Quarto Document)

-2. Edit the YAML header at the top of the .Rmd file to specify the desired file types as noted above.
+2. Edit the YAML header at the top of the .qmd file to specify the desired file types as noted above.

 3. Write code to read the “Mauna Loa CO2 annual mean data” from this website.